Find Grad Schools

 37 Yearly Graduations

 Montclair State University is the 7th most popular school in the nation for students seeking a graduate certificate in social work.
 Each year, around 21,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,323 per year, while in-state graduate students, on average, pay $12,978 per year.
-During the 2020-2021 academic year, 37 people received their graduate certificate in social work from Montclair State.
-About 41% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,755 per year, while in-state graduate students, on average, pay $13,740 per year.
+During the most recent year for which we have data, 37 people received their graduate certificate in social work from Montclair State.
+Around 47% of these students were from an underrepresented racial-ethnic group, and 94% were women.

 #8